lukebergmann/angular-intro/README.md

 This project is dedicated to learning Angular and TypeScript through [**Angular - The Complete Guide (2021 Edition)**](https://www.udemy.com/course/the-complete-guide-to-angular-2/) instructed by Maximillian Schwarzmüller and taught through Udemy.com

 - The 'recipe-app' folder is where the main project is stored
-- Every other folder is where Angular practices is stored
+- The 'Angular Practice' folder is where Angular practices is stored

 <!-- Tech Stack-->